-The mutts and I continued south to look for another warm activity.
-We found it as we reached Bowling Green, Kentucky, home of the American sports car.
+The mutts and I continued south through the Pennyroyal Region of Kentucky in search of another warm activity.
+We found it as we reached Bowling Green, home of the American sports car.
 Yes, we toured the National Corvette Museum.
-As a child, my father owned a 66 and a 72 corvette that we tooled around in on an occasional Sunday, so I couldn’t pass the museum up.
-The museum featured almost every year, beginning in 53; the millionth Corvette, Indy 500 pace cars, and even a Corvette that was stolen in 1970 and returned to its rightful owner in 2009 worth 30 times its original price.
+As a child, my father owned a 66 and a 72 Corvette that we tooled around in on an occasional Sunday.
+Consequently, I couldn’t pass up the museum.

-I found a 66 Sting Ray, but I couldn’t find a 72.
-In addition to looking at cars, I found my first cache in Kentucky, part of a Cache Across America series, hidden in a picnic area behind the museum.
+I found a 66 Stingray, but I couldn’t find a 72.
+In addition to looking at cars, I found my first cache in Kentucky, part of a Cache Across America Series, hidden in a picnic area behind the museum.
 I picked up a geocoin that honors marines and has a goal to see every state.
-Kind of weird…a person traveling across America finds a coin that wants to travel across America in a Cache Across America cache!
+Funny, a person traveling across America finds a coin that wants to travel across America in a Cache Across America cache!
+Say that five times fast.
 I plan to move it to Tennessee once my hands thaw out.
 The ammo can, uniquely hidden, was virtually frozen shut.

 Southern Bank Building

-My last stop of the night before having to brave a bitter cold night in Nashville, Tennessee was in Russellville, Kentucky.
+My last stop in the Pennyroyal region before having to brave a bitter cold night in Nashville, Tennessee was in Russellville, Kentucky.
 We stopped by the old Southern Bank Building that was robbed by Jesse James in 1868.
 The bandits escaped with $9,000 after shooting and slightly wounding the bank president.